DannyGramowski/Bunch-A-Bets/README.md

 ## Gameplay API

 The primary gameplay loop consists of your bot receiving a message through the TCP socket (called a `request_action` message) and responding with a `take_action` message.
 In addition, your bot will receive messages at the end of the round with the result of the round, whenever another player sends a chat, and whenever your bot sends ANY take_action message or ANY invalid message to the server.
 You should plan to implement a primary loop for receiving and handling messages - whether your code processes information in another thread between actions is up to you.
-Below is an “API” detailing the server and client (bot) message format - note that the only server message you *must* respond to is the `request_action` message.
+Below is an "API" detailing the server and client (bot) message format - note that the only server message you *must* respond to is the `request_action` message.

 ### Server Messages